 DFB women invite you to public training: autographs and action!

-DFB women invite you to public training on October 20 at the Paul-Janes Stadium in Düsseldorf.
-Entry free of charge with a ticket.
+DFB women invite you to public training on October 20th in the Paul Janes Stadium in Düsseldorf.
+Entry free with ticket.

 DFB women invite you to public training: autographs and action!